 The organizational aspects of continuous delivery encourage prioritization of “deployability” as a principle concern.
 This has an impact on the way that features are built and hooked into the rest of the codebase.
 Thought must be put into the design of the code so that features can be safely deployed to production at any time, even when incomplete.
 A number of techniques have emerged to assist in this area.

 Continuous deployment is an extension of continuous delivery that automatically deploys each build that passes the full test cycle.
 Instead of waiting for a human gatekeeper to decide what and when to deploy to production, a continuous deployment system deploys everything that has successfully traversed the deployment pipeline.
-Keep in mind that while new code is automatically deployed, techniques exist to activate new features at a later time or for a subset of users.
+Keep in mind that when new code is automatically deployed, new features can still be activated conditionally at a later time or for a subset of users.
 Deploying automatically pushes features and fixes to customers quickly, encourages smaller changes with limited scope, and helps avoid confusion over what is currently deployed to production.

 This fully automated deploy cycle can be a source of anxiety for organizations worried about relinquishing control to their automation system of what gets released.
-The trade-off offered by automated deployments is sometimes judged to be too dangerous for the payoff they provide.
+The trade-off offered by automated deployments is sometimes considered too dangerous for the payoff they provide.

 Continuous deployment also allows organizations to benefit from consistent early feedback.
 Features can immediately be made available to users and defects or unhelpful implementations can be caught early before the team devotes extensive effort in an unproductive direction.
 Getting fast feedback that a feature isn’t helpful lets the team shift focus rather than sinking more energy into an area with minimal impact.